pnijjar/google-calendar-helpers/README.md

 Deployment
 ----------

+- Generate a Google Calendar API key, as described below.
 - Use `virtualenv` to set up a Python 3 environment: `virtualenv -p /usr/bin/python3 venv`
 - Activate the environment: `venv/bin/activate`